lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule ID

 Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation or after trying to do SCHC C/D and fragmentation the packet is sent as is.
 The size of the Rule ID is not specified in this document.
 It is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

 The Rule ID for the SCHC identifies:
 * In the SCHC C/D context the Rule used to keep the Field Description of the header packet.

-* In Fragmentation the specific modes and settings.
+* In SCHC Fragmentation the specific modes and settings.

-* And at least one Rule ID may be reserved to the case where no SCHC C/D nor fragmentation were possible.
+* And at least one Rule ID may be reserved to the case where no SCHC C/D nor SCHC fragmentation were possible.

 # Static Context Header Compression